spacetelescope/romancal/docs/roman/datamodels/models.rst

 In place of `ImageModel`, use the type of data one expects to find in the file.
 For example, if spectrographic data is expected, use `SpecModel`.
-If it doesn't matter (perhaps the application is only sorting ASDF files into categories) use the base class `DataModel`.
+If it doesn't matter (perhaps the application is only sorting ASDF files into categories) use the base class `RomanDataModel`.

 An alternative is to use::